motech/motech/docs/source/deployment/CORS_Headers.rst

         Header always set Access-Control-Allow-Origin "*"
     </directory>

-Here is other config example (let's assume that http://motech-ui.example is an url to MOTECH-UI application):
+Here is a different config example (let's assume that http://motech-ui.example is an url to MOTECH-UI application):

 .. code-block::